matthewcordaro/music-synthesizer-for-android/README.md

 1. Make a new workspace.
 2. Import the project. _File > Import > Android > Existing Android Code Into Workspace_.
 Follow on-screen instructions.

 _Tip:_ If you receive many errors that state "X cannot be resolved to a type" then it is likely your NDK generated Java files are not linked properly.
 Go to _Project > Properties > Resource > Linked Resources_ and click on Linked Resources tab.
 Finally edit the core-gen variable to point to `PROJECT_LOC/core-gen` or similar.
+This may not solve the issue; you may need to manually build the NDK code.

 ##  Notes ##
 - The synthesizer engine is written in C++ for performance, and uses OpenSL ES to output sound.